Firm Profile > Hammarskiöld > Stockholm, Sweden

 This country-specific Q&A provides an overview to Mergers & Acquisitions laws and regulations that may occur in Sweden.

-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in Sweden.
+This country-specific Q&A provides an overview to Cartels laws and regulations that may occur in Sweden.

 Sweden: Merger Control